-Pauli Murray was a scholar, lawyer, and activist, who provided great contributions to the civil rights movement.
-Early on in her life, Murray was committed to pursuing an education, attending Hunter College in the 1920s and 1930s.
-Her following attempt to study at the all-white University of North Carolina garnered national attention, and established her as civil rights activist.
+Born Anna Pauline Murray, she chose to be called the gender non-specific Pauli, and we follow her preference.
+Pauli was a jurist and activist who contributed some of the legal groundwork to the civil rights movement.
+Early on in her life, Pauli was committed to pursuing an education and left Durham, NC, as a teenager to attend Hunter College in the 1920s and 1930s.
+Later, her failed attempt to study at the all-white University of North Carolina garnered national attention and established her as civil rights activist.

-In 1965, Murray became the first African-American to receive a J.S.D. degree from Yale Law School.
-She wrote scholarly works such as “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which provided incredible insight into the pressing civil rights issues of the time.
-Following law school, she served as council for civil rights cases, working to challenge discrimination via the court system.
+In 1965, Pauli became the first African-American to receive a JSD degree from Yale Law School.
+She wrote “Jane Crow and the Law: Sex Discrimination and Title VII” and “Roots of the Racial Crisis: Prologue to Policy,” both of which proved profoundly influential in challenging the legal foundations of racial discrimination.

-Murray was a trailblazer throughout her life, co-founding the National Organization for Women, serving as a vice president of Benedict College in South Carolina, and becoming the first person to teach African-American Studies and Women’s Studies at Brandeis University.
+Pauli was a trailblazer throughout her life.
+She wrestled with her gender identity, and her most intense romantic relationships were with women.
+She co-founded the National Organization for Women, serving as a vice-president of Benedict College in South Carolina, and becoming the first person to teach African-American Studies and Women’s Studies at Brandeis University.
 Later in her life, she became the first African-American woman ordained as an Episcopal priest, and received an honorary degree from the Yale Divinity School in 1979.

-Pauli Murray served as an incredible leader in the civil rights movement, showing incredible bravery, persistence, and diligence in her pursuit of an equal society.
-Her amazing story and achievements continue to inspire the work of many scholars and activists today.
-Pauli Murray is an inspiration to continue the struggle for equality and justice today, as she tirelessly did during the course of her life.
+Pauli’s career reveals bravery, persistence, and diligence in her pursuit of an equal society.
+Her story and achievements continue to inspire the work of scholars and activists today.